Cuprins

 👉 Where the Danube meets the sea, you’ll find the wild Sfântu Gheorghe beach.
 Discover the charm of the place and see what awaits you in an authentic adventure!

-Tips for responsible wild camping in Romania
+Tips for responsible wild camping

 No matter where you choose to pitch your tent – be it in the mountains, on the beach or in a hidden corner of the forest – responsible camping is essential.
 As well as making your experience more enjoyable, you’ll be helping to protect the natural environment for future generations.